LWgreys/iOptron_Mount_Control/README.md

 This source is Open-Source and may be modified to your liking using a branch Pull request.

 It's just a simple manual control program for iOptron CEM GEM telescope mounts.
 Coded in C# using Microsoft Visual Studio.
+Have not added in any Exceptions to the code yet because need to get a working version going first.

 I did find a few issues with the CEM firmware and have written iOptron support about the issues.
 No responce yet as of 03-21-2024.